ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 accepted (HTTP 200) but the agent-side script rejected with `Cannot read 'srcip' from data`, silently failing to block anything despite the API reporting success.
-This was only caught by reviewing `/var/ossec/logs/active-responses.log` on the target host.
+This was only caught by reviewing `/var/ossec/logs/active-responses.log` on the target host — see Section 6.

 ### 4.6 Email notification